![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 goes like this: "sleep till death / healeth / come ease / this life

 disease".
-(Beckett, Literature and the Ethics of Alterity by Shane Weller, 2006, p.
-62) For further reading: L'esprit de Chamfort by L. Treich (1927); Sébastien-Roch-Nicolas Chamfort, un moraliste du XVIIIe siècle et son temps by Émile Dousset (1943); Chamfort Devant La Posterite, 1794-1984 by John Renwick (1986); Chamfort: A Biography by Claude Arnaud, translated by Deke Dusinberre (1992); 'Safeguarding the Nation's Past: Chamfort's Brief Career at the Bibliothèque Nationale' by Bette W. Oliver, in Libraries & Culture, Vol. 34, No. 4 (Fall, 1999); Chamfort: moraliste du siècle des lumières: essai by Paul Toublanc (2005); 'Nicolas Chamfort (1741-1794),' in Great Philosophers Who Failed at Love by Andrew Shaffer (2011); Mondes à l'envers: de Chamfort à Samuel Beckett by François Rastier (2018); Chamfort, ou, La subversion de la morale by Jean-Baptiste Bilger (2020) - Suom.
+(Beckett, Literature and the Ethics of Alterity by Shane Weller, New York: Palgrave Macmillan, 2006, p.
+62) For further reading: L'esprit de Chamfort by Léon Treich (1927); Sébastien-Roch-Nicolas Chamfort, un moraliste du XVIIIe siècle et son temps by Émile Dousset (1943); Chamfort Devant La Posterite, 1794-1984 by John Renwick (1986); Chamfort: A Biography by Claude Arnaud, translated by Deke Dusinberre (1992); 'Safeguarding the Nation's Past: Chamfort's Brief Career at the Bibliothèque Nationale' by Bette W. Oliver, in Libraries & Culture, Vol. 34, No. 4 (Fall, 1999); Chamfort: moraliste du siècle des lumières: essai by Paul Toublanc (2005); 'Nicolas Chamfort (1741-1794),' in Great Philosophers Who Failed at Love by Andrew Shaffer (2011); Mondes à l'envers: de Chamfort à Samuel Beckett by François Rastier (2018); Chamfort, ou, La subversion de la morale by Jean-Baptiste Bilger (2020); 'Poétique de l'émotion populaire dans les Tableaux historiques de la Révolution française de Nicolas Chamfort' by Cyril Francès, in Turmoil: Instability and Insecurity in the Eighteenth-century Francophone Text, edited by Síofra Pierse and Emma M. Dunne (2022) - Suom.
 Martti Anhava on suomentanut Chamfortilta Sivistyksen hedelmiä: mietteitä ja tapauksia (2005), valikoima teoksista Maximes et pensées ja Caractères et anecdotes.
 Selected works:

 |